RapidField/solid-instruments/.github/ISSUE_TEMPLATE/feature_request.md

 ### Overview

-Replace this with a clear, consise description of the desired functionality.
+Replace this with a clear, concise description of the desired functionality.

 ### Statement of Work